cbrackeen05/IDLSepsis_ReproStudy/README.md

 torchvision
 sklearn

-Run code for the study can be found in both */originalpaper* as well as /orginalcode.
+Run code for the study can be found in both **/originalpaper** as well as **/orginalcode**.

+**/originalpaper**
+Jupyter notebook found in this section is a re-write of the original code to allow the code to run as the original code had specific hardcoded paths and written in an older version of python.

+**/orginalcode**
+Jupyter notebook found in this section includes newly coded sections to process new data, however a usuable dataset was not able to be created as the data stucture provided publically by the data challenge is different from the dataset that was used to create this model.
+Likely some items had to be removed from the dataset to allow for public consumption.
+The code for the model was left as is to predict at 6 hours.